ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 Start capturing `front-tier` network with Wireshark.
 Run `nmap -A` to some service in this network.
 Can you spot the traffic it generates?
-What protocols it uses?
+What protocols does it use?
 What this option is supposed to do?
 Can it be disturbing for the services?

 ### Q5: Promiscuous mode?

-Wireshark has promiscuous mode.
+Wireshark has a promiscuous mode.
 It can be enabled and disabled from capture → options, and there is a check where it can be enabled and disabled.
 Find out what promiscuous mode does by capturing packets with it being enabled and disabled.
-What does promiscuous mode do, and why is it important to have it on when examining network traffic, for example as a network engineer?
+What does a promiscuous mode do, and why is it important to have it on when examining network traffic, for example as a network engineer?

 ## Task 3) ARP poisoning and Man-in-the-Middle Attack (MITM)

 > Return this task to GitHub

-What happens if someone is able to alter network routing of unencrypted traffic, and makes *an active Man-in-the-Middle attack*?
+What happens if someone can alter network routing of unencrypted traffic, and makes *an active Man-in-the-Middle attack*?

-Let's try that with practice, by using [Address Resolution Protocol (ARP) cache poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to alter network routing and further making an traffic-altering proxy.
+Let's try that with practice, by using [Address Resolution Protocol (ARP) cache poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to alter network routing and further making a traffic-altering proxy.
-You can take a look for [video](https://youtu.be/tXzKjtMHgWI) explaining Address Resolution Protocol and another [video](https://youtu.be/A7nih6SANYs) explaining the ARP Poisoning.
+You can take a look at the [video](https://youtu.be/tXzKjtMHgWI) explaining the Address Resolution Protocol and another [video](https://youtu.be/A7nih6SANYs) explaining ARP Poisoning.

-We have once again `docker-compose` environment as follows, where there is one container per entity, with the names and other details are same as parties in the graph.
+We have once again a `docker-compose` environment as follows, where there is one container per entity, with the names and other details are same as parties in the graph.

 ```mermaid
 graph TD